jimmywanhk/my-simple-uniqlo-sale-checker/README.md

-My simple HK Uniqlo online shop sale checker.
+My simple HK Uniqlo online shop sale tracker.
 When the item is on sale, the program will notify me by email using AWS SES.